tableau/connector-plugin-sdk/docs/tdvt.md

 [StandardTests]

-[StaplesDataTest]
+[ConnectionTests]
-# An auto-generated section head that is used to verify your connection to Staples
+# An auto-generated section head that is used to run tests to verify your connection to Staples & cast_calcs.
-# Tests with SmokeTest = True are run before any other test run, and can be run as a group using
+# Enabled Connection Tests and any other tests with the attribute SmokeTest = True are run before any other test run,
-# the --verify flag after a data source (e.g. --run postgres --verify).
+# and can be run by themselves as a group using the --verify flag after a data source (e.g. --run postgres --verify).
-# Your StaplesDataTest and CalcsDataTest do _not_ require a `Type` attribute; this is handled
-# automatically by TDVT.
-SmokeTest = True
+CastCalcsTestEnabled = True

-[CalcsDataTest]
-# The second smoke test section, verifying the connection to Calcs.
-# In this case the test is intentionally disabled.
-SmokeTest = True
+StaplesTestEnabled = True
-Enabled = False

 [LODTests]